KelvinNewtype/Freecodecamp-Travel-Lab/README.md

 - The page includes a "DOCTYPE" declaration
 - The "html" element has the "lang" attribute set to `"en"`
 - The `head` element contains:
-  - Complete SEO meta tags including Open Graph and Twitter Cards
+  - Complete SEO meta tags including Open Graph and X Cards
   - Proper URLs and favicon
   - Enhanced meta descriptions and keywords
   - Social media (IG,X and FB optimised) sharing optimization